woniland/ski_jump/instructions/5-CEO.md

 By convention the source files of the package are in `src/<your-package>/`, i.e. you should move the current files in `src/` one directory down with the name that you choose for your package.
+The same applies to the unit tests in the `tests/` directory: move them one down.

 You can read more about the general idea of packaging online: https://packaging.python.org/en/latest/tutorials/packaging-projects/

 ### Documentation

-This step requires the documentation, which is on the menu of the Programmer in exercise C already to be available - if it isn't help with that first.
+This step requires the documentation, which is on the menu of the Programmer in exercise C, already to be available - if it isn't help with that first.

 The documentation defines your interaction with the outside world and many Python packages provide their